fynv/Three.V8/QGameDev/docs/index.md

 GameDev provides editors for file formats most commonly used in a Three.V8 project, which are JavaScript, XML and JSON.

 In this IDE, we use specifically structured XML files to represent 3D Scenes and a dedicated [scene editor](scene_editor.html) is provided.
+Besides the basic functionality of placing object into your scene, the XML editor also integrates global illumination pre-baking functions, which is powered by a compute-shader based ray-tracing system (CWBVH).

+Also see [tutorials](tutorials.html) for a walk-through of the usage of the editors.

 ### Logs